 5. A Whooping Cough

 Whooping cough or pertussis may affect your baby.
-A whooping cough is a contagious bacterial infection that affects the respiratory tract of infants.
-If your baby is suffering from this condition, then you may notice stronger, forceful and persistent bouts of cough.
-You will also hear a strange noise that your baby makes while coughing.
-A cough in this condition is extremely dry and may lead to choking threats in infants.
-Under severe bouts of a whooping cough, you may notice tears or bluish tint in your baby’s eyes and a protruding tongue.
+Whooping cough is a contagious bacterial infection that affects the respiratory tract of infants.
+If your baby is suffering from this condition, you will notice stronger, forceful and persistent bouts of coughing.
+Your baby will also make a strange noise while coughing.
+Cough in this condition is extremely dry and may lead to choking threats in infants.
+Under severe bouts of whooping cough, you may notice tears or a bluish tint in your baby’s eyes, along with a protruding tongue.

-The causative agents of a dry cough are many, and so its treatment varies according to the symptoms.
-It is very important that a correct course of treatment should be followed for your baby’s dry cough.
-It is suggested that you visit a paediatrician; he will examine your baby thoroughly and then decide the best-suited treatment.
+The causative agents of a dry cough are many, and its treatment varies according to the symptoms.
+It is very important to follow the correct course of treatment for your baby’s dry cough.
+It is suggested that you visit a paediatrician for the same – he will examine your baby thoroughly and decide the best-suited treatment.
 Following are some of the treatment options that may help in treating your baby:

 1. Treatment for Dry Cough Due to Common Cold

-Opting for home remedies is the best way to cure a dry cough resulting from common cold.
-Home remedial measures are not only easily available but are extremely safe for young children and babies.
+Opting for home remedies is the best way to cure a dry cough resulting from the common cold.
+Home remedial measures are not only easily available but are also safe for young children and babies.
 However, it is advisable to consult a doctor before giving anything to your baby.

 2. Treatment for Dry Cough Due to GERD

-If the cause of your baby’s dry cough is diagnosed as GERD then your doctor will examine your baby thoroughly to know the exact cause of the same.
-Once your doctor knows the cause, he will prescribe some medicines to treat the gastroesophageal reflux disease.
-Though there are many over-the-counter medicines available for the treatment of GERD but go for the one which is suggested by the doctor.
+If the cause of your baby’s dry cough is diagnosed as GERD, your doctor will examine your baby thoroughly to know the exact cause of the same.
+Once your doctor knows the cause, he will prescribe some medicines to treat it.
+Though there are many over-the-counter medicines available for the treatment of GERD, it is sensible to go for the one suggested by the doctor.

 3. Treatment for Dry Cough Due to Environmental Irritants

-The most effective way to ward off a dry cough due to environmental irritants is to keep your baby away from them.
-However, during winters make sure to use artificial humidifiers to keep the air moist.
-It is important to keep the humidifiers clean, lest they may become breeding grounds for bacteria and germs.
-Also, refrain from using sprays, deodorants, or room fresheners that may leave a residue in the air and cause irritation to your baby.
-Dress up your baby is comfortable clothes (according to the weather) as bouts of cough may make your baby sweat.
-Comfortable clothes will allow air circulation and also keeps your baby’s temperature in place.
+The most effective way to ward off a dry cough due to environmental irritants is to expose your baby a little less to the outdoors.
+Remember to use an artificial humidifier to keep the air moist for your baby during winters.
+Ensure that you clean the humidifier regularly as it can become a breeding ground for bacteria and germs.
+Refrain from using sprays, deodorants or room fresheners that may leave a residue in the air and cause irritation to your baby.
+Dress up your baby in comfortable, weather-appropriate clothes as bouts of cough may make him sweat.
+Comfortable clothes will allow air circulation and also keep your baby’s temperature in check.

 4. Treatment for Dry Cough Due to Influenza

-If your baby develops a dry cough due to influenza then antibiotics won’t solve the problem.
+If your baby develops a dry cough due to influenza, antibiotics won’t solve the problem.
 Your doctor may suggest adequate rest and a healthy diet for your child.
-It is very important for your child to stay hydrated and take ample fluids to battle the infection.
-If you are breastfeeding, then it is recommended to continue doing the same.
-In case you have started giving liquid and foods other than breastmilk to your baby then you can also give him warm homemade soup or fresh fruit juices.
+It is very important for your child to stay hydrated and consume ample fluids to battle the infection.
+If you are breastfeeding, it is recommended that you continue doing the same.
+If your baby has started on solids, you can also give him warm, homemade soup or fresh fruit juices.

 5. Treatment for Dry Cough Due to Whooping Cough

-The first thing that may pop into your head as soon as you see your baby suffering from any ailment is to go for some age-old effective home remedy.
-Here, we shall be discussing some easy and effective home remedies that may help your child to battle dry cough.
-It is recommended that you take a head up from your doctor before starting with any home remedy.
+The first thing that may occur in your mind as soon as you see your baby suffering from any ailment is giving him some age-old effective home remedy.
+Here, we shall be discussing some easy and effective home remedies that will help your child battle a dry cough.
+It is recommended that you take a heads up from your doctor before administering any home remedy.
 Your doctor will help you understand what ingredients may work best for your baby.
-Following are the home remedies that you can try for your baby:

 From Birth to 6 Months

-If your baby is under six months, then you may make use of the following home remedies to ward off a dry cough:
+If your baby is under six months, you can make use of the following home remedies to ward off a dry cough:

 1. Mother’s Milk

-For a baby under six months of age, mother’s milk is the best home remedy to treat a dry cough.
+For a baby under six months of age, mother’s milk is the best home remedy for dry cough.
 Keep feeding breast milk to your baby as and when required.
-Mother’s milk is very rich in nutrients and also provides antibodies to the baby to fight infections.
+Breast milk is rich in nutrients and provides antibodies to the baby to fight infections.

-Take a few garlic cloves and 2-3 spoons of carom seeds and roast them in a pan.
-Put these roasted spices in a muslin cloth and make a pouch of it.
-Place this pouch on your baby’s pillow or crib.
+Take a few garlic cloves and 2-3 spoons of carom seeds, and roast them in a pan.
+Put these roasted spices in a muslin cloth and make a pouch.
+Place it on your baby’s pillow or crib.
 The anti-bacterial properties of garlic and carom seeds are effective in fighting cold and congestion.

 3. Herbal Rub

-You can make a herbal rub with mustard oil, carom seeds, and garlic.
+You can make a herbal rub with mustard oil, carom seeds, methi seeds (fenugreek) and garlic.
 The warming properties of mustard oil and anti-bacterial properties of garlic and carom prove beneficial in combating congestion.
-Heat ¼ cup mustard oil in a pan and add two garlic cloves, and half a teaspoon of carom seeds into it.
-Remove it from heat after it turns brown.
-Apply this warm oil on your baby’s chest and feet.
+Heat ¼ cup of mustard oil in a pan, and add in two garlic cloves and half a teaspoon of carom seeds.
+Take it off the heat after it turns brown.
+Apply this warm oil on your baby’s chest, back and feet.

 4. Basil (Tulsi) and Coconut Oil

-This is an effective remedy to treat a dry cough in babies.
-Take ¼ cup of coconut oil and warm it.
-Add crushed basil leaves to it.
-Apply this warm oil on your baby’s chest, back, throat, and feet.
+This is an effective remedy for dry cough in babies.
+Heat ¼ cup of coconut oil and add crushed basil leaves to it.
+Then apply this warm oil on your baby’s chest, back, throat, and feet.

 From 6-10 Months

-If your baby is six months or older then the following home remedy may work for him:
+If your baby is six months or older, the following home remedies may work for him:

 1. Cumin Water

-To make cumin water all you need is 1 to 2 teaspoons of cumin seeds and a glass of water.
-Put both the ingredients in a pan and bring it to boil.
-Once the water starts boiling, cover the pan with a lid and let it boil for a few minutes.
+Cumin seeds have anti-bacterial and anti-inflammatory properties that help relieve cough.
+To make cumin water, boil a glass of water and add 1-2 tsp of cumin seeds in it.
+Let it boil and cover it with a lid.
 Let the decoction cool down a bit.
-Strain it and let your baby sip this water several times a day.
+Strain it and feed it to your baby several times a day.
 This remedy is very effective in treating dry cough in young children and babies.

-Carrot juice is good for treating cough and cold in babies.
+Carrot juice can also help treat cough and cold in babies.
 Take fresh carrot juice and add some warm water to it.
-Make your baby sip carrot juice to provide relief from cough and cold.
+Feed your baby carrot juice to provide some relief.

 4. Mustard Oil Massage